Global Stabilization for Causally Consistent Partial Replication: Simulation Results

-In this section, we evaluate the remote update visibility latency (or latency in short) of our algorithm comparing to the original GentleRain \cite{Du2014GentleRainCA}. {\bf The remote update visibility latency is defined as the time period from when a remote update is received by the server to when the remote update is visible to the client.}
+In this section, we evaluate the heartbeat message overhead and the remote update visibility latency (or visibility latency in short) of our algorithm comparing to the global stabilization algorithm of GentleRain (or GentleRain in short) \cite{Du2014GentleRainCA}.
+Some simulation results are deferred to the Appendix \ref{sec:experiment} due to lack of space.
+The remote update visibility latency is defined as {\em the period from when a remote update is received by the server to when this remote update is visible to the client}.

+Recall in Section \ref{sec:opt}, we have proved that our $GST$ computation is optimal in terms of remote update visibility latency for general partial replication.
+To give some insights on how well our algorithm performs, we provide simulation results on remote update visibility latency under various settings.